rishikeshsreehari/personal-blog/content/now.md

 ### 🔨 What am I Working on?

 - I'm currently umemployed, so mostly [looking for a job](/hire) most of the time.
-- Trying to revive [10+1 Things](https://newsletter.rishikeshs.com) a newsletter I started few years back.
+- Curating interesting stories at [10+1 Things](https://newsletter.rishikeshs.com/)!

 - Working on some [side projects](/projects)!

 ---